 The Ministry of Economy and Finance (MEF), The Ministry of Health and the Ministry of Instruction University and Research (MIUR) are the founding members of the Foundation.

-The Foundation has a dual structure granting operational autonomy to its bodies: the Supervisoru Board exerts a role of direction and control, while the Managing Committee is committed to scientific and administrative management.
+The Foundation has a dual structure granting operational autonomy to its bodies: the Supervisory Board exerts a role of direction and control, while the Management Committee carries out scientific and administrative affairs.